chimericdream/worldofpannotia.com/src/_prestige_classes/war-mind.md

         desc: |
           At 10th level, a war mind learns the fourth principle of warfare for the individual combatant: to discover the underlying violence of the world and deliver it in a perfectly executed attack.

-          The war mind taps into this underlying energy and apply it to a single attack, dealing an extra 10d6 points of damage.
+          The war mind taps into this underlying energy and apply it to a single attack, dealing an extra {% die_roll 10 6 0 %} points of damage.
 A war mind can use this power once per day.
 Activating this power is a free action.
 If the attack misses, the power is wasted.
 ---